joshhjacobson/masters-thesis/README.md

 # Probabilistic Forecasting
-Research project supervised by Professor Will Kleiber at the University of Colorado Boulder.
+Research project supervised by Professor Will Kleiber at the University of Colorado Boulder and by Michael Scheuerer at NOAA ESRL Boulder.